The King of Fighters

 - I'm pretty sure that the canon KOF '94 winners were the Japan Team.
 Otherwise it wouldn't make sense for them to have the only pre-Final Boss talk that includes a character non-related to Rugal's entourage: the one where Kyo finds his father Saisyu gravely injured after he loses to Rugal... and is the basis for Saisyu becoming a Brainwashed and Crazy sub-boss in KOF '95.

 - OP here: Yes, I know that Team Japan are the canonical winners, I was simply coming up with an explanation for the US Team's Put on a Bus status.

 The VERY final King of Fighters game's boss will be Rugal.

-was powerful enough to rule the world, and that it was simply a clone
+and were simply biding their time until they were powerful enough to rule the world, and that it was simply a clone

 that was defeated in '95